Make your own path

 And I believe we can link that to work opportunities, there are times that it is difficult to leave a place where you feel comfortable and take the courage to try something new.
 To say no to an opportunity that everybody is expecting you to take.

-As a frontend developer, the best example I can give is about dropping support to old browsers.
+As a frontend developer, the best example I can give is about dropping support for old browsers.
 Let's imagine that the percentage of users using those browsers is quite low, and as we know supporting that is quite complex and time-consuming.

 And just by dropping it, you are not only saying no to that low percentage of your users but improving the experience of the rest, as you are dedicating the time and focus towards what the majority of the users are using.